haitlahcen/dhall-lang/Safety-guarantees.md

 summarizes what the function does.
 The second line of the output is the "normal form" of the expression (i.e. the expression with all indirection removed).
 The latter normal form is what you audit when examining untrusted code.
-Every Dhall expression has a canonical normal form because the the Dhall configuration language is not Turing-complete.
+Every Dhall expression has a canonical normal form because the Dhall configuration language is not Turing-complete.

 If you understand and trust what you see then you can freeze the import using